 - Michael Donald - July 30th 2019

-As the popularity of a vegan lifestyle grows, and the popularity of minimally-invasive cosmetic treatments grows, it can only lead to one thing: more questions from your patients about vegan-friendly cosmetic injections.
-You may be an expert at restoring youth and beauty, but these lifestyle questions can be difficult to address, even for seasoned cosmetic injectors.
-Sooner or later, one of your patients will ask if their favorite injectable is vegan-friendly, so learn what makes a product vegan and If Juvederm, Restylane, Botox, and other injections fit this category.
+As the popularity of the vegan lifestyle and of minimally invasive cosmetic treatments grows, it can only lead to one thing: more patient inquiries regarding vegan-friendly cosmetic injections.
+While you may be an expert at restoring youth and beauty, these lifestyle questions can be difficult to address.
+Read on to find out whether top brand names like Juvederm, Restylane, Botox, and more fit the bill.

 Two main factors determine if a product is vegan: its ingredients and its testing.